Kernix13/beginner-git-commands/README.md

 > Our moderators will now take a look and leave you feedback.
 You will get a message when a reviewer for the source repo adds a comment about your pull request...

 Regardless, your changes will either be accepted or rejected.
 When the owner of the repo accepts your changes they will do so by clicking the **Merge pull request** button.
+If it is your repo you will then see a gren button **Confirm merge**".

 Then you will get a message that you can delete your local branch - do that.
+Or you can make more changes and push again.

 ### Staying up to date